weiran-sun/weiran-sun.github.io/index.md

 - <i> **Our PDE Formalization Page Is Now Live!**

-   Click on "Formalization" tab to check it out.
+   Check out the "Formalization" tab for details.
 We closely follow the textbook

    Partial Differential Equations: A First Course, R. Choksi, AMS, 2022.